-Video types Description Video type 2: How to set up "How and What product videos" Recommended length: Up to 3 minutes.
-Purpose: "How & What" Purpose: This yidea goes into greater depth communicating the main video o This video goes into greater depth communicating the main benefits of your app as well as HOW you solve your prospects' problems.
-You can include some WHAT content. • Focus: o Demonstrating the proof of your claims is critical during this video.
-Show very specific dashboards or visually show how you address prospect challenges. o If possible, use contrast to create desire and a sense of urgency.
-For example, you could show a complex, ugly data-filled forecast spreadsheet next to a beautiful visual dashboard stating "your sales" forecast before and after."
+Video turos Description Video types Description Video type 2: How to set up "How and What product videos" Recommended length: Up to 3 minutes.
+"How & What" Purpose: This is to a second a three second at the s video o This video goes into greater depth communicating the main benefits of your app as well as HOW you solve your prospects' problems.
+You can include some WHAT content. • Focus: o Demonstrating the proof of your claims is critical during this video. o Show very specific dashboards or visually show how you address prospect challenges. o If possible, use contrast to create desire and a sense of urgency.
+For example, you could show a complex, ugly data-filled forecast spreadsheet next to a beautiful visual dashboard stating "your sales forecast before and after."
 Torecast before and after.
-How to speak to a HOW persona: (Pusiness line manager) How to speak to a HOW persona: (Business line manager) Target audience: Business Line Manager o HOW focuses on the operational benefits your solution will provide and HOW your organization will support the implementation. o Speaking to the HOW persona starts to separate you from the pack.
+How to speak to a HOW persona: (Business line manager) , , , , , , , , , , , , , , , , , , , , Target audience: Business Line Manager LOW for a second the second transfer and transfer and the second transfer and o HOW focuses on the operational benefits your solution will provide and HOW your organization will support the implementation. o Speaking to the HOW persona starts to separate you from the pack.
 Message: o HOW content is VISUAL in nature and ACTION oriented.
 It allows your prospects to identify with you at a FUNCTIONAL business level and to Add-on with you.
 It provides evidence that your organization has relevant industry experience.
-Tribal acceptance increases, while risk decreases. o HOW messaging begins to appeal to the limbic brain because it is focused primarily on emotional business pains and problems. rocused primarily of emotional business pairs and problems.
-How to speak to a WHAT persona: (IT buyer, User) Target audience: IT-buyer, User o WHAT people are often tasked with finding a solution and are important influencers in the decision, but they are not the financial decision makers, and their opinions are easily overturned by HOW and WHY people in the organization. o Therefore, don't invest all of your marketing time, money, and effort into providing content just for them.
-Message: o You need to survive the WHAT inquisition and provide information about product-related features, functionality, and data so that prospects clearly understand your solution offering. o However, this will seldom trigger an emotional response and, therefore, it is likely there will be little or no emotional engagement with your content. o WHAT content is binary.
+Tribal acceptance increases, while risk decreases. o HOW messaging begins to appeal to the limbic brain because it is focused primarily on emotional business pains and problems. locused primarily of remotional business pains and problems.
+How to speak to a WHAT persona: (IT buyer, User) Target audience: IT-buyer, User WHAT people are often tasked with finding a solution and are important influencers in the decision, but they are not the financial decision makers, and their opinions are easily overturned by HOW and WHY people in the organization. o Therefore, don't invest all of your marketing time, money, and effort into providing content just for them.
+Message: o You need to survive the WHAT inquisition and provide information about product-related features, functionality, and data so that prospects clearly understand your solution offering. o However, this will seldom trigger an emotional response and, therefore, it is likely there will be little or no emotional engagement with your content.
+WHAT content is binary.
 WHAT content is a commodity.
 WHAT content is boring.
 Logical WHAT content is a necessary evil because many prospects initially go looking for it, but stopping here means remaining relevant only to WHAT personas.

 Video types Description Video type 3: "Getting started" video How to set up "Getting started videos" Recommended length: 2-3 minutes maximum.
 Purpose: This video should prove it is quick and easy to get up and running with your app.
-Target: What personas (Users, It buyers) Video type 4: "Customer testimony" video How to set up "Customer testimonial videos" Recommended length: Up to 2 minutes Purpose: Social reinforcement: Customer stories are the best proof of gain.
+Target: What personas (Users, It buyers) Video type 4: How to set up "Customer testimonial videos" Recommended length: Up to 2 minutes "Customer testimony" video Purpose: Social reinforcement: Customer stories are the best proof of gain.
 Focus: A story coming directly from your client in the form of a testimonial is stronger than having your prospects take your word for it.
-If prospects see that other similar people orcompanies have already purchased your solution, then their natural response will be to more
+If prospects see that other similar people orcompanies have already purchased your solution, then their natural response will be to more readily accept it as a solution for themselves